 - Place the lid on the slow cooker, and cook for 8 hours.

-- When you wake up, simply remove the oats, grab a spoon, and enjoy.
+- When you wake up, simply remove the oats, grab a spoon, and enjoy, or top with sliced bananas and berries for a complete meal.
 Cover any remaining ramekins and store, refrigerated, for up to 1 week.